 Marilyn, a Washington based lawyer with Irish heritage, spends over $100 every month colouring her naturally red locks, brunette.
 “This is not because of anything that has happened in the workplace, but because of the trauma of growing up with red hair and the scars it has left from bullying in school.”

-On a more positive note according to a Clairol Color Attitude survey, with 71 percent of redheads saying they feel the word “bold” describes them — 24 points ahead of blondes; 80 percent say they are self-confident — 25 points ahead of blondes.
+On a more positive note according to a Clairol Color Attitude survey, with 71% of redheads saying they feel the word “bold” describes them, 24 points ahead of blondes; 80% say they are self-confident, 25 points ahead of blondes.
 We also have a head start in the health stakes survival game surviving many debilitating illnesses it would seem at a better rate!
 Gentlemen may prefer blondes, but redheads have more sex, or at least they do in Germany.
 Some of the most prominent literary figures and leaders in history from Mark Twain, Cleopatra, Cromwell, Vivaldi, Van Gogh and George Washington were all redheads.

-So should redheads be placed in a protected category or should they dare to be different?
+So do redheads need to be a protected minority or should they dare to be different?
 What do you think?